 Urgent eye problems treated at Clinica London

-At Clinica London, we see patients with urgent eye problems.
-They have a condition that needs to attention from an ophthalmic specialist within hours rather than days.
+If they have a condition that needs to attention from an ophthalmic specialist within hours rather than days, urgent eye problems include:

 - flashes and floaters